Alessandro Lambrughi

-Alessandro Lambrughi (born May 19, 1987) is an Italian professional footballer who plays as a defender for club Pergolettese.
+Alessandro Lambrughi (born May 19, 1987) is an Italian professional footballer who plays as a defender.

 Club career

 He made his Serie B debut on August 28, 2009, whilst playing for Mantova, in a 1–0 defeat away to Frosinone.

 Following Mantova's bankruptcy and subsequent demotion to Serie D, Lambrughi joined Livorno on July 9, 2010, on a four-year contract.

 On 16 August 2017, Lambrughi signed with North American Soccer League side Miami FC.

 On 12 July 2021, he moved to Pergolettese.